akabe/evilml/README.md

 - [OCaml](http://ocaml.org)-like higher-order pure functional language
   (Hindley-Milner polymorphism, no value restriction).
 - Type inference is performed.
-Most type annotations are automatically inferred.
+Most types are automatically inferred.
-- Variant, a flexible and strong data structure, is supported.
+- Variant types are supported.
 - You can write raw C++ code in `(*! ... *)` in top level.

 Difference from OCaml: